MarcusBarnes/islandora_compound_batch/README.md

 ```

 You can override these mappings by providing a comma-separated list of extension-to-cmodel mappings in the optional `--content_models` drush option, like this:

-Note:  `--target` applies to drush 6 and below, while `--scan_target` replaces this keyword in drush 7 and above.

 `drush -v --user=admin islandora_compound_batch_preprocess --content_models=pdf::islandora:fooCModel --target=/path/to/input/directory --namespace=mynamespace --parent=mynamespace:collection`